Accounting Examples

 $10,000.00

-Total liabilities and owner's equity $11,000.00
+Total liabilities and Owner's Equity $11,000.00

 Balance sheets are often more detailed than the basic examples shown above.
-In actual practice, many balance sheets list assets and liabilities into long-term and short-term categories and include entries for accumulated depreciation and allowance for doubtful accounts.
+In actual practice, many balance sheets separate assets and liabilities into long-term and short-term categories and include entries for accumulated depreciation and allowance for doubtful accounts.

 Privacy StatementSite Map • Link to UsContact Us

-© 2002-08 Learning Link Finders, Inc. - All Rights Reserved - Modified on 03/09/08
+© 2002-11 Learning Link Finders, Inc. - All Rights Reserved - Modified on 01/05/11

 The information on this site is for informational purposes only and should not be used as a substitute for the professional advice of an accountant, tax advisor, attorney, or other professional.